 Examples of Poor Preparation

-Here are two examples of poor preparation in photographing fireworks.
-The first image is New Years Eve fireworks in Jacksonville, Florida.
+Above are two examples of poor preparation in photographing fireworks.
+The first image is New Year’s Eve fireworks in Jacksonville, Florida.
 I didn’t check the weather, and I set up downwind from the fireworks.
 As soon as the show began, the thick smoke drifted slowly in my direction.
 Because of all the smoke in the way, I didn’t get a single keeper that night.

 The second image is 4th of July fireworks in St. Augustine, Florida.
-I was running late, and came close to missing the show.
-By the time I arrived, I had just enough time to plant my tripod and begin shooting the display.
+I was running late and came close to missing the show.
+By the time I arrived, I had just enough time to plant my tripod – in a less-than-ideal spot – and begin shooting the display.
 The result was an entire gallery of overexposed images.
 I used too high of an ISO because I forgot to change it from a shoot the night before.
 This was the only image I was able to salvage that night.
-And it was only because the brightest part was behind the fort.
+And it was only because the brightest part was behind the silhouetted fort.

 When I’m going out by myself to photograph fireworks, I like to pack my camera, tripod and other gear into a backpack, and bring my bicycle to the event.
 I park 1-2 miles away from the crowds and ride the bicycle to my pre-determined spot.
 Then I set my stuff up, photograph the show, then quickly pack up and get back on my bike.
 By the time I get back to my car, I’ve passed everyone walking back to their cars, and drive right home avoiding all of the traffic.